 Thank you very much for this report, David.

 In the US lignocaine is called lidocaine.
 They are identical chemical substances.
 These local anesthetics are widely used in pain prevention/relief for minor medical procedures throughout the world, either with epinephrine or without it.
 Intravenous lidocaine is used as a cardiac anti-arrythmia medication as well.
-Enough injectable medical products have already been examined microscopically to conclude that they are all intentionally tainted with nanotechnology.
+Enough injectable medical products have already been examined microscopically to conclude that they are all intentionally tainted with micro/nanotechnology.
 It cannot be an accident or the result of poor manufacturing processes.

 In some circumstances, one may choose to have an inhalant analgesic administered instead of a local injection.
 However, it is unknown whether these agents are free of contamination (perhaps someone has already tested them).
 There is the theoretical risk of it entering the blood stream through the pulmonary alveolar-capillary membrane which is even more direct than after a local injection.
 Therefore, someone who does this work, should obtain and examine a sample of one of the inhalant agents and report their findings.